This statement explains what we do with your personal data and how you can exercise your rights over it.

 When you visit the website, we will set certain ‘cookies’ on your device.
 Some of them are necessary to allow the site to work (for example, the site needs to place a ‘session’ cookie in order to enable you to navigate the site).
 However, the site also uses third party services called Google Analytics and Hotjar to gather information about how people use the site, in order to help us to improve it and fix problems with it.
 The final results as presented to us by Google and Hotjar are statistical in nature and do not identify you personally.

-You can learn more about how Google processes your data here
+Click the link to learn more about how Google processes your data.

-You can learn more about how Hotjar processes your data here
+Click the link to learn more about how Hotjar processes your data.

 We do this on the basis of our legitimate interest in understanding how the site is used and to improve the user experience.

 We share you personal data with some of our trusted suppliers who need to receive it in order to provide their services to us, such as our website host, WP Engine, our mailing list provider, MailChimp and our cybersecurity services provider, Mimecast.

 We may also share your personal data with entities, organisations or individuals outside our organisation where this is necessary to prevent or detect fraud, to obtain legal advice, to enforce the terms of our contracts, or otherwise as permitted or required by law.